-According to former Army mechanic Ben Dover, "The military would assign registration numbers by lot to each factory order contract.
-For example if the Army ordered 50 CJ-3Bs, they would assign a block of 50 registration numbers, i.e. 1M1000 through 1M1049, and this registration number was the number used to manage the vehicle while it was in the Army, not the chassis serial number."
+According to a former Army mechanic, the military would assign registration numbers by lot to each factory order contract, and the registration numbers were used to manage the vehicles while they were in the Army, not the chassis serial numbers.

 There was no trace of the lettering remaining on the hood when Dan acquired the Jeep, indicating it was probably not painted, but done with stick-on lettering which the Army began to use in the early 60's.
 Based on on another 1964 U.S. Army CJ-3B with a similar Willys serial number and registration number 1M 0513, Dan settled on 1M 0599 as a realistic hood number.
 See also 1M 0570 still in service.

 The Jeep came from the factory with the following details, which were retained or restored:

 The 16" wheels used in Dan's restoration came from a '56 Willys pickup.